Delta-Charlie-DEV/A320FENIX_AIRMANAGER/README.md

 - modify c:\fsuipc\fsuipc:ini :

-  to start automatically Pilots_FNX tool (ajust folder name if you installed the tool to another folder) :
+  to start automatically FenixQuartz (ajust folder name if you installed the tool to another folder) :
   [Programs]
-  RunIf1=READY,KILL,C:\PilotsDeck_FNX\PilotsDeck_FNX2PLD.exe
+  RunIf1=READY,KILL,C:\FenixQuartz\FenixQuartz.exe

-Finally, PilotsDeck_FNX tool must be setup to create LVARS and use raw data, please edit PilotsDeck_FNX2PLD.dll.config file (in the folder where you've unzipped it).
+Finally, PilotsDeck_FNX tool must be setup to create LVARS and use raw data, please edit FenixQuartz.dll.config file (in the folder where you've unzipped it).
 Here are the settings that need to be changed :

 `<add key="rawValues" value="true" />`
 `<add key="useLvars" value="true" />`

-To see the LVAR created by Pilots_FNX, please check Assignments.txt file in its folder.
+To see the LVAR created by FenixQuartz, please check Assignments.txt file in its folder.

 There are probably a few bugs here and there, please don't hesitate to open an issue if you encounter some.